mgoellnitz/trackdown/README.md

  Martin Goellnitz  / Tue Nov 8 19:43:10 2016 [0d0f42e3606654c2b036113e411ee313ce4f9493](https://github.com/mgoellnitz/trackdown/commit/0d0f42e3606654c2b036113e411ee313ce4f9493)

     resolve #PREFIX commit hashes to form clickable links

-## ROOT directory of the source code must be a valid roadmap and issue file location (in progress)

-*1.0*

-Due to forced set of symbolic links in the root directory of the source code respository to the roadmap and issue collection file, the 'use' step fails.

- Martin Goellnitz  /    Tue Sep 6 21:29:12 2016 +0200

-    refs #ROOT - make root directory of source code a valid place for the issue collection file and roadmap file

-## COPY release notes.

-*1.0*

-When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove them from the issue collection and have a contribution to release notes.

 ## MULTIISSUE There can be only one issue per commit.